Merida, Mexico

 When we asked expats and global nomads about their social experiences in Merida, they replied:

 "I have wonderful Expat friends from the US and Canada, and Mexican friends.
-I am no longer seeking a relationship with a man as I like traveling and living alone," remarked one expat living in Merida.
+I am no longer seeking a relationship with a man as I like traveling and living alone," remarked one expat in Merida.

 "Merida is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is known for its lively nightlife, with many bars and clubs offering live music and dancing.
 During the day, there are plenty of outdoor activities to enjoy, such as exploring the city's many parks and plazas.
 Merida is also home to a number of festivals throughout the year, such as the Day of the Dead and the Yucatan International Film Festival.
-With its vibrant culture and friendly locals, Merida is a great place to meet new people and make lasting memories," commented one expat who moved to Merida.
+With its vibrant culture and friendly locals, Merida is a great place to meet new people and make lasting memories," said one expat.

 What advice to expats in Merida have about housing?

 "When looking for housing in Merida it is important to research the area beforehand to make sure the location is suitable for your needs.
 Renting or buying in Merida can be beneficial since rents and real estate prices are still very low.
 Be sure to negotiate on the best possible price since landlords tend to overprice.
 It is also important to discuss the maintenance of the property with the landlord or owners and review the contract for additional fees.
-Additionally, utilize the help of locals to get the best possible deals," remarked one expat in Merida.
+Additionally, utilize the help of locals to get the best possible deals," remarked one expat living in Merida.

 What are medical services in Merida like?